QTLS Frequently Asked Questions

-When you’ve completed your online workbook with all your evidence collated in My QTLS, you need to share it with your supporter.
+When you’ve completed your portfolio with all your evidence, you need to formally share it with your supporter.
 Your supporter will need to write a statement endorsing your application and verifying the evidence you have provided of you as a professional teacher.
-You will not be able to share your application with the SET until the supporter’s statement has been completed, so you should ensure that you nominate a supporter early in your application.
-Please note that you will not be able to share your workbook for review until you have made full payment.
-Once you have shared your workbook with SET your application will be reviewed.
+You will not be able to submit your application to SET for review until the supporter’s statement has been completed.
+Please note that you will not be able to share your portfolio for review until you have made full payment.

 21. Who should the supporter be?